Canola oil contains trans fats, inflammatory omega-6 fats, and free radicals that increase the risk for mental health problems. Learn how to avoid it.

 Olives have been mechanically pressed for their oil for thousands of years.

-Olive oil has a long history of use and is an essential part of the Mediterranean diet, possibly the healthiest diet on earth.
+Olive oil has a long history of use and is an essential part of the Mediterranean diet, which is considered the healthiest diet of all.

 Until recently, the technology did not exist to make an edible oil from rapeseed, so its oil was used only to lubricate machinery.